waii-ai/waii-sdk-py/doc/docs/sql-query-module.md

   - It's a list of string, such as `["dev", "tenant-2", "team=analytics", ...]`
   - `user_id=<user_email_login_to_waii>` is one of the default tag which is automatically added by the system (you don't need to add it)
 - `use_cache`: Whether to use cache or not, default is True.
 If you set it to False, it will always generate a new query by calling LLM.
+- `model`: Which LLM to be used to generate queries.
+By default system will choose a model.

 **Examples:**